PipedreamHQ/pipedream/docs/docs/quickstart/use-managed-auth-in-code/README.md

 ![image-20210522205017670](./image-20210522205017670.png)

-Finally, deploy and load the endpoint URL for your workflow in a browser.
-You should see the data from Google Sheets with the positions you recorded for the ISS (including the most recent position recorded when you hit the endpoint) returned as your workflow response:
+Finally, **Deploy** and load the endpoint URL for your workflow in a browser.
+You should see the data from Google Sheets with all the positions you recorded for the ISS (including the most recent position recorded when you hit the endpoint) returned as your workflow response:

 ![image-20210522205250181](./image-20210522205250181.png)

-And this was all done without exposing any API keys on the client side.
+This was all done without exposing any API keys on the client side.

+**Next, we'll run a simple workflow on a schedule to keep this serverless workflow "warm".
+[Take me to the next example &rarr;](../run-workflow-on-a-schedule/)**